pagopa/elasticcloud-infra/src/06_elastic_resources_common/README.md

-# elastic cloud resources
+# elastic cloud resources common

 ## EC deployment id

 Before running this module you need to configure the elastic cloud deployment id for your target environment using the variable
 `ec_deployment_id`.
 The deployment id can be found in the elastic cloud console

-### The deployment is shared between DEV and UAT environment. this meta environment is caled TEST

 ## Elasticsearch api key
 in order to use the "elasticstack" provider you need to configure your kibana api key in your system [guide here](https://registry.terraform.io/providers/elastic/elasticstack/latest/docs#environment-variables)